waywardphilosopher/parami/src/data/blog/Capstone/2026-09-03-session-02-sketching-ideas.md

 - Creative / civic engagement project
 - Economy of elephant foot yam cultivation (good connections with people working on farming this crop)
-- Risk of diarrhea / public health, and small businesses
+- Risk of diarrhoea / public health, and small businesses
 - Chin state

 ### 06